 WHY CHOOSE PEACE SCHOOL

 Peace Lutheran School offers an opportunity for all families who desire a Christian education for their children.
 We are able to speak openly of our faith and deal with issues from a scriptural standpoint, modeling how we can live our faith.
 Peace Lutheran School offers many advantages including a caring Christian community, high academic expectations and results, national accreditation and outstanding Achievement Test scores.
-We have an excellent student-teacher ratio, small class sizes, Special Education support services and positive Behavior Interventions and Support programs school wide.
+We have an excellent student-teacher ratio, Special Education support services and positive Behavior Interventions and Support programs school wide.

 The early childhood years are an exciting time of growth and development!
 Here at Peace Lutheran Preschool we offer a well-planned program with a wide variety of experiences to develop young minds and bodies.
 We are dedicated to the growth of the whole child.
 Our program provides a balance between free play and teacher-directed learning activities.
 Learning takes place in a warm, friendly and relaxed setting.
 Learning materials are easily accessible to the children.
 These experiences provide a pleasant and enjoyable approach to discovery and creativity.